About

 Instructions

-2. In a small bowl, combine the flaxseed with water; set aside for 3-5 minutes until gel consistency forms.
+• Make flax egg: In a small bowl, combine 1 tablespoon flaxseed with 3 tablespoons water; set aside for 3-5 minutes until gel consistency forms.

-5. In medium bowl, combine dry ingredients – whole wheat pastry flour, ground ginger, cinnamon, cloves, baking soda and salt.
+• Combine dry ingredients: In medium bowl mix together whole wheat pastry flour, ground ginger, cinnamon, cloves, baking soda and salt.

 Storage – Muffins best enjoyed within three days.
 Store in airtight container at room temperature or in the fridge.
 Place a strip of paper towel in the container to prevent the muffins from getting soggy.